shraddhavijay/IFAKE/README.md

 This repository contains two main folders:

-1. **IFAKE_AI** - This folder contains the AI Jupyter notebook files through which the forgery detection models are derived.
+1. **IFAKE_AI** - This folder contains the AI Jupyter notebook files used to create the proposed CNN model for forgery detection and classification.
+The notebook files demonstrate the process of training and testing the model on the FIDAC dataset.

 2. **IFAKE_WebApp** - This folder contains the web application project.
 The web application is built on the Django framework and provides a user-friendly interface for detecting image and video forgeries.

 ## Research Paper and Dataset

-Our research paper titled "[Image Forgery Detection and Classification Using Deep Learning and FIDAC Dataset](https://ieeexplore.ieee.org/document/XXXXXXX)" is published on IEEE Explore.
+Our research paper titled "[Image Forgery Detection and Classification Using Deep Learning and FIDAC Dataset](https://ieeexplore.ieee.org/document/9862034)" is published on IEEE Explore.
 The paper proposes a CNN-based model for image forgery detection and classification and introduces our created dataset - FIDAC.

-The [FIDAC dataset](https://ieee-dataport.org/open-access/fidac-forged-images-detection-and-classification-dataset) is available on IEEE Dataport and contains original camera-clicked images along with their tampered versions.
+The [FIDAC dataset](https://ieee-dataport.org/documents/fidac-forged-images-detection-and-classification) is available on IEEE Dataport and contains original camera-clicked images along with their tampered versions.
 The dataset was used to train and test our proposed CNN model and compare it with other pre-defined models on various datasets combinations.

-The **IFAKE_AI** folder contains the AI Jupyter notebook files used to create the proposed CNN model for forgery detection and classification.
-The notebook files demonstrate the process of training and testing the model on the FIDAC dataset.

 ## Pre-trained Models